 The refurbished market today

-The global refurbished and used smartphone market was valued at around $65 billion in 2024 and is projected to grow at roughly 10% per year through 2030.
+Market research puts the global refurbished and used smartphone market in the tens of billions of dollars in the mid-2020s, with most forecasts projecting high single-digit to low-teens annual growth through 2030.
 Consumer attitudes are shifting.
 Surveys consistently show that buyers increasingly prioritize value and sustainability, and refurbished devices now occupy a mainstream position in the market rather than a niche one.

 Major platforms have responded.
 Back Market, Apple's own Certified Refurbished store, and Amazon Renewed all offer certified devices with warranties and return policies comparable to new product purchases.
 RefurbMe aggregates listings from these and other sellers in real time, so buyers can compare prices and conditions across the market in one place.